memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 [100%] Built target Dummy
 ```

-Since the command to spin up the container is rather verbose, I tend to also use a `make` target in my `makefile` for that, such that all I need to type is `make builder-run`:
+Since the command to spin up the container is rather verbose, I also tend to also use a `make` target in my `makefile` for that, such that all I need to type is `make builder-run`:

 ```makefile
 builder-run :